 Japan is known to have a traffic monitoring data relay system, operating under the primary Mobile allocation in this band, and this use of this system is expected to grow.
 RDSS signals are unlikely to cause interference to this system, but RDSS receivers may suffer local interference from the ground-based Japanese system.
-Preliminary characteristics for this system were submitted to the September ITU-R WP 4C meeting and updated at a subsequent meeting, but studies were not carried out as the Japanese administration indicated that RDSS emissions would not present a problem
+Preliminary characteristics for this system were submitted to the September 2010 ITU-R WP 4C meeting and updated at a subsequent meeting, but studies were not carried out as the Japanese administration indicated that RDSS emissions would not present a problem

 Radar deployment under the primary Radiolocation allocation in Region 3 should also be determined, although existing primary MSS and secondary RDSS allocations suggest this may not be an issue.
-A full set of characteristics for RL systems operating in this band was submitted to the ITU-R WP4C meeting (March 2010).
-Assessment of interference impact from the planned Galileo system of the radiodetermination-satellite service to the systems of the radiolocation service in the frequency band 2 483.5 – 2 500 MHz were done based on that set of characteristics.
+A full set of characteristics for RLS systems operating in this band was submitted to the ITU-R WP4C meeting (March 2010).
+Assessment of interference impacts from the planned Galileo system of the radiodetermination-satellite service to the systems of the radiolocation service in the frequency band 2 483.5 – 2 500 MHz were done based on that set of characteristics.

 For all the RDSS allocations in this band, footnote No. 5.398 states that No. 4.10 does not apply.
 This means RDSS is not given special interference protection measures that are normally afforded to safety of life services; this should not impact the satellite navigation mass market applications envisaged for this band.